alper-guven/valkeygen/README.md

 > For most cases (like 95% of them), you will use a delimiter.
 Therefore I chose the most commonly used one (colon `:`), which is also used in official Valkey tutorials, as the default delimiter.

 > `valkeyKeysConfig` should be given as the example below.
-Otherwise you won't get suggestions on `createValkeyKey()` and also Typescript will give an error when you try to provide parameter values.
+Otherwise you won't get suggestions on `generateKey()` and also Typescript will give an error when you try to provide parameter values.

 > `readonly ValkeyKeysConfig` does not work.
 Only way is to write `as const` at the end of the config object.